pierva/deploy-flask-app-to-linux-server/README.md

 ```sh
 $ sudo apt-get install libapache2-mod-wsgi-py3
 ```
-After the installagtion wsgi is already enable.
-However, just to make sure that is enable we can try enableing it with:
+After the installation, by default, wsgi is already enabled.
+However, just to make sure that is enabled we can try enabling it with:
 ```sh
 $ sudo a2enmod wsgi
 ```